 Tip #4: Read books out loud in English

 This is a chance for you to brush up on your pronunciation and acting skills!
 When reading English language books to your child, it’s natural that your child will stop to ask what the story is about.
 And if they don’t understand English at all, then their mind may also start to wander.

 So what should you do?
 Continue to read and ignore how bored they are?

-When this happened to my daughter, I'd have to narrate the story in Malay.
-This meant stopping at crucial parts in the story and translating the dialogues.
+When this happened to my daughter, I’d have to narrate the story in Malay.
+This meant stopping at crucial parts in the story and translating dialogues.
 My daughter finds my storytelling technique fascinating.
-I think it's because she yearned to understand English so that she doesn't need my Malay translation anymore to get to the interesting parts faster!
+I think it’s because she yearns to understand English to get to the interesting parts faster!

 Now, at age seven, she’s even begun to use this translation technique.
 So if she was reading a Malay book, she’d translate it into English.
 Of course, it’s not accurate but it’s important that you let your child’s imagination go wild.
 This creates a love for reading, experimenting and discovery along the way.

 There’s no right or wrong in storytelling.
 Make reading, in whatever language, a fun session, not a chore or a punishment.
 Having fun is key in the next and final tip.

 This is important.
 Try not to use English when you’re scolding your child.
 Refrain from associating it with something bad, like using English to bark your orders: “Go put that plate in the kitchen!” or “Go to bed now!” or worse, “Shut up!”